Go back

 FAQ

-Yes, hemp is legal in Alaska under state and federal law.
+Yes, hemp is legal in Alaska under state and federal laws.

-Yes, you must be 21 or older to purchase hemp-derived products.
+Yes, you must be at least 21 years old to purchase hemp products in Alaska.